SitecorePowerShell/Book/appendix/indexing/find-item.md

 Find-Item @props -First 1 | Select-Object -Expand "Fields"
 ```

+Where "Invert" is a boolean to indicate the following:

+* $false - This is the default value.
+Do exactly as the query is defined.
+* $true - Reverse the logic.
+For example, "Contains" is treated like "NotContains", "Equals" is treated like "NotEquals".

 | Aliases |  |
 | :--- | :--- |
 | Required? | false |